What Poker Can Teach Us

 Keeping finances in check is important for every poker player.
 Since downswings are part of the game, a player should get prepared financially to handle that.
 Likewise, in life, you need to strike the right balance between your expenditure and income.

 Players who avoid taking risks lose at the end of the day.
 If they are overly scared of putting money in the pot, they will never get the chance to win.
 Likewise, in life, if we are too afraid to pursue our dreams, we are bound to fail even before we have given ourselves a chance to taste success.
-Fortune, after all, favours the bold.
+Fortune, after all, favors the bold.

 Know when to quit